Sony RX10 IV vs HX99

 It is notable that the RX10 IV has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX10 IV and the HX99 are recent models that feature in their makers' current product line-up.
+Both the RX10 IV and the HX99 are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the HX99 does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 Review summary: Sony RX10 IV vs HX99

 So what is the bottom line?
 Which of the two cameras – the Sony RX10 IV or the Sony HX99 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX10 IV: